black-studio/black-studio-tinymce-widget/README.md

 ### Purpose of the plugin ###

 This plugin gives you the ability to use the WordPress visual editor (TinyMCE) in widgets as you do in posts and pages, but it doesn't affect the editor behavior itself or its functionalities.
-If you are looking for additional editor features, take a look at specific plugins like [WP Edit](https://wordpress.org/plugins/wp-edit/), [TinyMCE Advanced](https://wordpress.org/plugins/tinymce-advanced/) or any other feature-specific plugin you may need.
+If you are looking for additional editor features, take a look at plugins like [WP Edit](https://wordpress.org/plugins/wp-edit/), [TinyMCE Advanced](https://wordpress.org/plugins/tinymce-advanced/) or any other feature specific plugin you may need.
 Any additional TinyMCE plugin written following WordPress guidelines should work fine with Black Studio TinyMCE Widget.

 ### Troubleshooting ###